 - Difficulty breathing and/or talking

 - Wheezing

+- Persistent cough (when at rest)

+- Nasal flaring

 - Distress and anxiety

 - Coughing

 - Grey-blue skin (cyanosis)

 - In a sever attack, exhaustion, unconsciousness and the casualty may stop breathing.

 C. What to do in the event of a Diabetic attack - two possibilities